iuni-cadre/cadre-website-content/pages/01.home/03._feature-3 copy/feature.md

 ---
-title: 'Share research & data analysis tools as well as query outputs'
+title: 'Utilize open research & data-analysis tools'
+an_example_text_field: 5
 media_order: illustration1.png
 ---

-Utilize data-analysis tools and query outputs created by other researchers in the collaborative CADRE Marketplace.
-The Marketplace is our answer to big data research accessibility and reproducibility.
+Utilize the research and data-analysis tools shared in the CADRE Marketplace&mdash;our answer to data accessibility and reproducibility.